-- First Regime: relating to the offering and admission on a regulated market of securities subject to European harmonisation under the Prospectus Directive (Part II of the Prospectus Law with a full prospectus regime); - Second Regime: relating to securities which are not encompassed by the Prospectus Directive and addressing two types of operations (Part III of the Prospectus Law with a simplified prospectus regime): - their public offering in Luxembourg; and - their admission to a Luxembourg regulated market. - Third Regime: relating to the admission of securities to trading on markets not listed as a regulated market by the European Commission (Part IV of the Prospectus Law).
-Currently, there is only one such regulated market in Luxembourg: the Euro Multilateral Trading Facility (MTF) market.
+- First Regime relating to the offering and admission on a regulated market of securities subject to European harmonisation under the Prospectus Directive (part II of the Prospectus Law with a full prospectus regime); - Second Regime relating to securities that are not encompassed by the Prospectus Directive and addressing two types of operations (part III of the Prospectus Law with a simplified prospectus regime): - · their public offering in Luxembourg; and - their admission to a Luxembourg regulated market; and - Third Regime relating to the admission of securities to trading on markets not listed as a regulated market by the European Commission (part IV of the Prospectus Law).
+At the present time, there is only one such regulated market in Luxembourg, which is the Euro Multilateral Trading Facility (MTF) market.

-The regulatory authority, the Commission de Surveillance du Secteur Financier (CSSF) has issued several administrative circulars which complete the body of existing rules and regulations, and which provide an overview and recommendations in respect of the Prospectus Law requirements.
+The regulatory authority, the Commission de Surveillance du Secteur Financier (CSSF) has issued several administrative circulars, which complete the body of existing rules and regulations, and that provide an overview and recommendations in respect of the Prospectus Law requirements.